-APPEALS PROCESS (§41-6604)
+Appeals process (Idaho Stat. §41-6604)

-1) Each person or entity conducting an audit shall establish a written appeals process under which a pharmacy may appeal an unfavorable preliminary audit report or final audit report to the person or entity.
-The pharmacy must submit documentation or other evidence to support its appeal.

-2) Following an appeal, if the person or entity finds that an unfavorable audit report is unsubstantiated, the person or entity shall dismiss the unsubstantiated portion of the audit report.

-3) Any final audit report, following the final audit appeal period, with a finding of potential criminal conduct shall be referred to the prosecuting attorney having proper jurisdiction upon completion of the appeals process.
+- 1) Each person or entity conducting an audit shall establish a written appeals process under which a Pharmacy may appeal an unfavorable preliminary audit report or final audit report to the person or entity.
+The Pharmacy must submit documentation or other evidence to support its appeal. - 2) Following an appeal, if the person or entity finds that an unfavorable audit report is unsubstantiated, the person or entity shall dismiss the unsubstantiated portion of the audit report. - Any final audit report, following the final audit appeal period, with a finding of potential criminal conduct shall be referred to the prosecuting attorney having proper jurisdiction upon completion of the appeals process.

-EXTRAPOLATION AUDIT PROHIBITED (§41-6605)
+Extrapolation audit prohibited (Idaho Stat. §41-6605)

-1) As used in this section, "extrapolation audit" means an audit of a sample of prescription drug benefit claims submitted by a pharmacy to the person or entity conducting an audit that is then used to estimate audit results for a larger batch or group of claims not reviewed by the auditor.

-2) No person or entity may not conduct an extrapolation audit unless otherwise required by federal law or federal plans.
+- 1) As used in this section, "extrapolation audit" means an audit of a sample of prescription drug benefit claims submitted by a Pharmacy to the person or entity conducting an audit that is then used to estimate audit results for a larger batch or group of claims not reviewed by the auditor. - 2) No person or entity may not conduct an extrapolation audit unless otherwise required by federal law or federal plans.
 A person or entity conducting an audit shall not use the accounting practice of extrapolation in calculating recoupments or penalties for audits.